MichaelJBerk/Splitter/README.md

 If you'd like to see what features are in the works, you can look at the [Roadmap](https://github.com/MichaelJBerk/Splitter/wiki/Roadmap)

+## Discussion

-You can also discuss Splitter on the official [Discord Server](https://discord.gg/S6zCHYq)
+You can suggest features, report issues, and contribute to the overall discussion about Splitter on the official [Discord Server](https://discord.gg/S6zCHYq).

 ## Supported Formats

 [Info about Splitter's native file format](https://github.com/MichaelJBerk/Splitter/wiki/.Split-Format)

-- In addition to the Splitter-native `.split` format, the app can edit and save the following:
+In addition to the Splitter-native `.split` format, the app can edit and save the following:
 	- LiveSplit (`.lss`)
 	- Splits.io (`.json`)

+Note that some features (such as appearance and color settings) are only saved to a `.split` file.
+As such, if you don't want to have to set them every time you open the file, it's recommended to save the file as `.split` (by clicking "File" -> "Save as..." in the menubar).
+If you need to need to share it with someone who isn't using Splitter, just open the `.split` file, and save it in whatever other format works best.

 ## Building Splitter
 If you want to build Splitter yourself: